 At Imperial Avenue Infant School we are aware that not all children learn to read in the same way and that the phonics approach may not be the correct one for them.
 We then look at other methods such as whole word reading and try this with the children to find a learning style that suits them.

-Imperial Avenue Infants School has many new reading resources from a range of publishers to engage the children and motivate them to learn to read.
+Imperial Avenue Infants School has many reading resources from a range of publishers to engage the children and motivate them to learn to read.
 Gradually pupils’ confidence and skills expand and develop.
-These books are finely graded in accordance with the PM benchmark grades which enable pupils to make progress through the levels.
+All children are given a book in line with their phonic ability to support them with their phonics and seeing the link to reading.
+We alos give children books which are finely graded in accordance with the PM benchmark grades which enable pupils to make progress through the levels.
 Children are timetabled throughout the week to read with the teaching assistant assigned to the class.
 Bringing their book bag every day is very important as children will read at different times.

-In addition, children have group guided reading sessions with their teacher or teaching assistant.
+In addition, children have shared reading and group guided reading sessions with their teacher or teaching assistant.
 Children also have access to a range of library materials and class collections of books.
-In year 1 and 2 this takes place at the beginning of the school day.
-Teachers read stories to children and use interactive whiteboards to engage pupils in their reading.
+Everyday teachers read stories to children and use interactive whiteboards to engage pupils in their reading.
 It is important to read for pleasure as well as to improve skills.
 The local library (the BRITE centre) is close to the school and we use this resource as a school.
 We encourage all families to become members to help the children to select their own reading material.

 We expect children to take their books home, to read regularly at home and for parents to be part of this important time.
 This is reading homework.
 A reward system is used to encourage pupils to take pride in their reading skills and to celebrate their hard work when reading at home.
 The home reading incentive supports families to read with their children, who are rewarded for this at certain times with a prize.